alpersonalwebsite/learn-javascript/001_3_data-types-functions.md

 The **main difference** between `function declaration` and `function expression` is that `WE CAN` call the `function` defined with `function declaration` before its definition.

-This is because JS engine moves all the `function declaration` to the top.
-This is called `hoisting`
+This is because JS engine moves all the `function declarations` to the top.
+This is called `hoisting`.

+You can see how `sayHi()` is hoisted.

 ```js
 sayHi(); // Hi